sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 # A brief introduction to Avalonia.FuncUI

 For the UI part we'll use Avalonia, specifically [FuncUI](https://github.com/fsprojects/Avalonia.FuncUI) which is a more functional-friendly way of creating UIs using Avalonia and F#.
+I won't get into details of the hows and whys of FuncUI, so if you want to learn more feel free to check out the repo linked above!

 Since we already have a project set-up let's just quickly get an app running, starting with the dependencies, we need the following ones:

 ```xml
 <PackageReference Include="Avalonia" Version="11.0.0-preview3" />